dadrian/dadrian.io/content/blog/posts/denormalized-schema-design.md

 ## Avoid nested arrays and arrays of objects

-In most query languages and programming languages, identifying an individual element is an array or list is straightforward if one of the following are true:
+In most query languages and programming languages, identifying an individual element in an array or list is straightforward if one of the following are true:
 * You know the index of the element and can access it directly, or
 * The element is a primitive value and the `IN` operator exists.